All About SEO

 Site speed is another factor that is only gaining in importance.
 Most users expect a site to load in no more than 2 seconds.
 After that, users tend to backtrack and see what else they can find.
 Google’s noticed this and has made it an important ranking factor.

-HTML is like Architecture, but for a specific page instead of the entire website.
+Code (HTML) is like Architecture, but for a specific page instead of the entire website.
 Title is most important and carries the most weight; you should always include your keyword in the page title.
-Meta tags and descriptions come next.Â
+Meta tags and Meta descriptions come next.

 LINKS